GioF71/audirvana-docker/README.md

 ### Renderer

 You can easily add a player on mostly any device with audio capabilities using [this example](https://github.com/GioF71/audio-tools/tree/main/players/audirvana-upnp) using my images for [mpd](https://github.com/GioF71/mpd-alsa-docker), [upmpdcli](https://github.com/GioF71/upmpdcli-docker) and [yams](https://github.com/GioF71/yams-docker).
-Credit to the underlying projects can be found on the documentation of each project.
+Credit to the individual underlying projects can be found on the documentation of each repository.